 19. Now that we know that this is so, what is it in this teaching that we call tso-ch’an (sitting meditation)?
 In this teaching ‘sitting’ means being free of obstruction everywhere [you happen to be], externally and under all circumstances not to activate thoughts. [i.e., ‘sitting’ is not to be taken literally] Meditation is to see original nature within and not to become distracted.

 And what do we call Ch’an meditation (ch’an-ting)?
 To be detached from external form is ch’an; internally to be free of distraction is meditation.
 Even though there is external form, when internally your nature is not distracted [you know that] from the beginning you are pure and in meditation.
 Contact with circumstances can cause distraction.
 Detachment from external form is ch’an; being untouched internally is meditation.
 Being ch’an externally and in meditation internally is known as Ch’an-ting.
 The Vimalakirti Sutra says: ‘At once, suddenly, you regain the Original Mind.’
 The P’u-sa-chieh says: ‘From the beginning your original nature is pure.’

 Good friends, see for yourselves the purity of your original nature; practice and accomplish it for yourselves.
 Your original nature is the Dharmakaya and self-practice is the practice of Buddha.
 By self-accomplishment you may achieve the Buddha Way for yourselves.

 * * *

 1.”Consciousness moves ever forward, never halting in its progression through past, present and future as one thought succeeds another without interruption.”
 Consciousness is vijnana in Sanskrit.
-A vijnana is an awareness of a thought or a sensory phenomenon.
-Since nothing really exists outside of the mind, a vijnana is all there is to thoughts and sense-objects.
-Thus, the arising of an “eye-consciousness” appears to be a form, the arising of an “ear-consciousness” seems to be a sound, and the arising of a “thought-consciousness” is the thought itself.
+A vijnana is an awareness of something.
+Since nothing really exists outside of the mind, all that really exists of phenomena, including thoughts, is our awareness of them.

 4. Sheng-Yen (1988) writes: